German Shepherd puppy being taken outside for potty training

 • Right after eating or drinking.

-• After play sessions or high excitement.
+• After play sessions or excitement.

 • After chewing time with toys or bones.